-SUNY permits students to be paid by agencies for the work they do during fieldwork.
-Agencies, however, are not required to pay students and many do not.
-Students can inquiry about payment when they research their placement options.
+The State University of New York (SUNY) permits students to be paid by agencies for the work they do during fieldwork.
+Some agencies pay students a stipend, and sometimes students are hired before or during fieldwork.
+However, agencies are not required to pay students, and most do not.
+The Health Department has no responsibility to help students arrange financial compensation for fieldwork.
+Agency supervisors can provide guidance in this area.
+Students can inquire about payment when they research their placement options.